SBU-BMI/u24_lymphocyte/patch_labeling_web/README.md

 ## 5. Must mannually create the file thresholds\_group\_user\_defined.txt that contains the thresholds for each group
 the output is thresholds for each slide
-From the thresholds recorded from step 4, compute the threshold for each group by taking the average of thresholds from slides in the same group.
+From the thresholds recorded from the previous step, compute the threshold for each group by taking the average of thresholds from slides in the same group.

 -----this is gating step, must be completed before executing next steps--------